-AI In Business: Employing Transformer NLP Models In Customer Service
+AI Customer Service: Employing Transformer NLP Models

 Present-day companies receive customer support requests and inquiries from different customer support channels.
 This may include phone calls, emails, ticketing systems, tweets, live chat conversations with customer support agents, and more.
 That’s a lot of data that companies deal with each day, data that is primarily unstructured and scattered in nature, making it extremely hard to analyze and manage.